-This page describes how to use the cube version feature, which enables you to modify a cube definition, build it, and provide it to users, with only a short disruption of running queries.
-Cube versions are an optional feature that can be used in a Business Intelligence implementation.
+This page describes how to use the cube version feature for Business Intelligence, which enables you to modify a cube definition, build it, and provide it to users, with only a short disruption of running queries.
+Cube versions are an optional feature that may be helpful in your Business Intelligence implementation.

 This feature requires twice the amount of disk space, per cube.
-Also, this feature requires editing the cube class in Studio.
+Also, this feature requires editing the cube class in an IDE.